 Leading plastics manufacturere uses live process data to optimize production, saving time and materials

-One of Scandinavia’s leading plastics manufacturers has chosen the DataHub® from Cogent Real-Time Systems (a subsidiary of Skkynet) to extract data and interact with their state-of-the-art plastic manufacturing equipment.
+One of Scandinavia’s leading plastics manufacturers has chosen DataHub® software from Cogent Real-Time Systems (a subsidiary of Skkynet) to extract data and interact with their state-of-the-art plastic manufacturing equipment.
 The firm can now access any desired process data for the purposes of engineering analysis and enterprise-level resource planning.
-The DataHub was the only additional piece of software required to realize substantial savings of time, materials, and production costs.
+DataHub software was the only additional piece of software required to realize substantial savings of time, materials, and production costs.

 When the company installed new equipment recently, the necessary system integration grew very complex.
 Progress was slow.
 After almost a year they were facing a deadline and had little to show for their time and effort.
 The goal was to pull together data from 15 machinery units, and feed it in real time into the company’s business processing systems.
 And if possible, to enable plant engineers to view and work with the live data as well.
-When they found the DataHub they were pleased to learn that most of the work had already been done.
+When they found DataHub software they were pleased to learn that most of the work had already been done.

-The engineering department was able to develop a custom TCP application that uses the DataHub C++ API to make a direct connection from the DataHub to their SQL Server database.
+The engineering department was able to develop a custom TCP application that uses the DataHub C++ API to make a direct connection from the DataHub instance to their SQL Server database.
 Once connected that database gets updated in milliseconds with any change in the plastic-manufacturing machinery.
 From the SQL Server database the data is accessed by the company’s ERP and accounting software.
-Using the DataHub in these ways allows the company to:
+Using DataHub software in these ways allows the company to:

 - Aggregate the data from all machinery into one central location.